PmagPy/PmagPy-docs/installation/PmagPy_install.md

 ## Standalone GUI download

-If you do not need the full PmagPy functionality, and you only want to use Pmag GUI, MagIC GUI, Thellier GUI, and Demag GUI, there is now a standalone download for you.
-You won't need to install Python for this.
+If you do not need the full PmagPy functionality, and you only want to use Pmag GUI, MagIC GUI, Thellier GUI, and Demag GUI you can download a standalone program.
+You won't need to install Python to use these programs.

 ### OSX Standalone download

-You will find the latest OS X standalone download here:
+You can find the latest OS X standalone download here:
 <https://github.com/PmagPy/PmagPy-Standalone-OSX/releases/latest>

 ### Windows Standalone download

-You will find the latest Windows standalone download here:
+You can find the latest Windows standalone download here:
 <https://github.com/PmagPy/PmagPy-Standalone-Windows/releases/latest>

 ### Linux Standalone download